What you should know about Home Office in Austria!

 - On request, a documented proof of taxation of the income in the foreign employer´s country can be provided to the tax authorities.

 Are you a homeworker?
-Contact TPA tax expert Iris Burgstaller in case of questions regarding Home Office as Permanent Establishment!
+Contact TPA tax expert Iris Burgstaller in case of questions regarding Home Office in Austria!